SinaArabi/presentations-students-assign/README.md

 # presentations-students-assign
-Developing an algorithm for choosing presentation topics for student groups
+Developing an algorithm for assigning presentation topics for student groups in a fair and satisfying approach